Dual Diagnosis Treatment Burlington, IA

 Mental Health Centers Of Western Il Hancock Site - 33.3 miles from Burlington, IA

-Mental Health Centers Of Western Il Hancock Site is a dual diagnosis treatment center in Carthage, Illinois that provides treatment services for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as bulimia.
+Mental Health Centers Of Western Il Hancock Site is a dual-diagnosis treatment center in Carthage, Illinois that offers treatment for alcohol or drug addiction and mental health disorders that include depression as well as post-partum depression.

 Address: 607 Buchanan Street, Carthage, IL 62321 in Hancock County